 This was possibly his first grook.
 It appeared in a Danish newspaper and on graffiti all over town.
-The censors missed its deeper meaning, but the population did not: if you lose your freedom under Nazi occupation you should not lose your self-respect by collaborating with the enemy, because that will be even more painful when you find your freedom some day.
+The censors missed its deeper meaning, but the population did not: if you lose your freedom under Nazi occupation you should not abandon your self-respect by collaborating with the enemy.
+Because that will be even more painful when you find your freedom some day.

 Piet Hein’s grooks have been collected in maybe 20 volumes.
 Here are some I have known for most of my adult life (you will find more here and elsewhere).
 I have replaced the line feeds with slashes to save space: